microsoft/DLWorkspace/docs/deployment/On-Prem/philly.md

 # Deploy DL workspace cluster on a cluster that is already deployed with CoreOS (e.g., Philly)

 This document describes the procedure to deploy DL workspace on a prior deployed CoreOS cluster (e.g., certain Philly deployment).
 This document is still evolving.
 Please contact the author for any question.
+Our latest deployment is more focused on Ubuntu, so this portion may be a bit outdated.

 1. [Create Configuration file](configuration/Readme.md)
    1. Please copy src/ClusterBootstrap/config_philly.yaml.template to src/ClusterBootstrap/config.yaml, and further fill in various